fishes text index | photo index

 Family Haemulidae

 Where seen?
-This delightfully cartoonish fish is sometimes seen on many of our shores.
+This delightful fish with cartoonish spots and which swims in frantic wiggles is sometimes seen on some of our shores.
+Divers also sometimes encounter it.
 Juveniles are seen in weedy areas, near reefs and seagrasses.
 Adults are seen near reefs in schools.

 What does it eat?